Analysis of Regularized Learning in Banach Spaces for Linear-functional Data: Examples of Regularized Learning

 where $\vI$ is an identity matrix.
-By Theorem \ref{Thm:ConvThm}, $f_n^{\lambda}$ can become a well-posed approximate solution for a $n\in\NN$ and a $\lambda>0$.
+According to Theorem \ref{Thm:ConvThm}, $f_n^{\lambda}$ can become a well-posed approximate solution for a $n\in\NN$ and a $\lambda>0$.
 For example, if we choose $\lambda_n:=1/\sqrt{n}$, then $f_n^{\lambda_n}\to f^0$ when $n\to\infty$.
 However, if we choose $\lambda_n:=1/n^2$, then $f_n^{\lambda_n}$ is not convergent when $n\to\infty$.
-This shows that the approximate solution may not be well-posed for any pair $n,\lambda$ even when $n\to\infty$ and $\lambda\to0$. } \end{example} \begin{remark} In Example \ref{exa:finite-dim}, it is easily seen that the empirical risk functions are not equicontinuous while they are equicontinuous on all bounded subset.
-Even though we may not solve the ill-posed problems directly by the empirical risks, the regularized learning provides another way to find the well-posed approximate solutions.
-Example \ref{exa:finite-dim} also shows that the choice of $\lambda$ affects the convergence of the approximate solutions of the ill-posed problems.
-As in Theorem \ref{Thm:ConvThm-lambda}, we will try to discuss the open problem to choose the adaptive $\lambda$ to the special learning problems by the weak* topology. \end{remark}
+This shows that the approximate solution may not be well-posed for any pair $n,\lambda$ even when $n\to\infty$ and $\lambda\to0$. } \end{example} \begin{remark} In Example \ref{exa:finite-dim}, it is evident that the empirical risk functions are not equicontinuous, while they are equicontinuous on all bounded subset.
+Even though we may not solve ill-posed problems directly through empirical risks, regularized learning provides an alternative method for obtaining well-posed approximate solutions.
+Example \ref{exa:finite-dim} further illustrates that the selection of $\lambda$ impacts the convergence of the approximate solutions for ill-posed problems.
+Similar to Theorem \ref{Thm:ConvThm-lambda}, we will attempt to investigate the open problem of selecting the adaptive $\lambda$ for specific machine learning problems through the utilization of the weak* topology. \end{remark}